30 Facts about Yellowstone and Vital Tips for Your National Park Visit

-Yellowstone National Park is vast.
-To the tune of 2.2 million acres of land, in fact.
+Yellowstone National Park is vast, to the tune of 2.2 million acres of land.
 That makes it bigger than Rhode Island and Delaware, combined!

 It can be overwhelming to try and grasp its grandeur, imagining how you’ll cover so much ground on your trip there.
-But having been, we now know it’s actually less intimidating than it seems if you’re prepared with some Yellowstone tips and fast facts for your adventure.
+But fear not – our guide makes it easy for you to navigate this incredible protected land.

-You Have to Pay to Get into the Park
+1. You Have to Pay to Get into the Park (Except on a Few Select Days)

 Usual fees are as follows, all good for seven days from the date of purchase: